This is a stub. Contributions, additions and corrections are greatly appreciated.

 --allow-unsolved-metasnot all implicit arguments need to be resolved to create an interface file.)

-then the interface file is stored in the
+.agdai file is stored in the same directory as the Agda file.

 .agda file is renamed, the old